webtorrent/torrent-discovery/README.md

 #### `discovery.on('warning', function (err) {})`

-Emitted whenever there is a tracker error.
+Emitted when there is a non-fatal DHT or tracker error, like an inaccessible tracker server.
+Useful for logging.
 This is non-fatal.

 #### `discovery.on('error', function (err) {})`

-Emitted if there is a fatal error.
-In practice, only happens if DNS lookup to the DHT bootstrap nodes fails.
+Emitted when there is a fatal, unrecoverable DHT or tracker error.

 ### license